-If the app provides visual instructions for using game controllers, the instructions should be free of branding and show a compatible button layout.
+If the app provides visual instructions for using game controllers, the instructions are free of branding and show a compatible button layout.
 For more information, see Handle controllers for games.

-The app allows interaction with advertising using D-pad controls.
+The app offers interaction with advertising using D-pad controls.
 For more information, see Enable D-pad navigation.

-For advertising that uses fullscreen, non-video ads, the app allows the user to immediately dismiss the ad with D-pad controls.
+For advertising that uses fullscreen, non-video ads, the app lets the user immediately dismiss the ad with D-pad controls.

-For advertising that uses clickable, non-fullscreen, non-video ads, the app does not allow ads to link to a web URL.
+For advertising that uses clickable, non-fullscreen, non-video ads, the app does not let ads link to a web URL.

-For advertising that uses clickable, non-fullscreen, non-video ads, the app does not allow ads to link to another app that is not available on TV devices.
+For advertising that uses clickable, non-fullscreen, non-video ads, the app does not let ads link to another app that is not available on TV devices.

 For web content, the app uses

-If the app continues to play sound or video after the user has returned to the home screen or switched to another app, the app provides a Now Playing card on the home screen recommendation row so users can return to the app to control playback.
+If the app continues to play sound or video after the user returns to the home screen or switches to another app, the app provides a Now Playing card on the home screen recommendation row so users can return to the app to control playback.
 For more information, see Display a Now Playing card.

-If the app provides a Now Playing card, selecting this card takes the user to a screen that allows playback to be paused.
-(Learn how)
+If the app provides a Now Playing card, selecting this card takes the user to a screen that lets them pause playback.

-If the app plays video or music content, the app toggles between play and pause of media playback when a play or pause key event is sent during playback.
-(Learn how)
+If the app plays video or music content, the app toggles between playing and

-While a video or audio is playing, pressing the D-pad center button should immediately pause the media that is playing.
-When paused, D-pad center button should resume playing.
-D-pad left and right buttons should fast forward or rewind the current track, respectively.
+While a video or audio is playing, pressing the D-pad center button pauses the media that is playing.
+When playback is paused, pressing the D-pad center button resumes playback.
+The D-pad left and right buttons fast-forward and rewind the current track, respectively.
 For more information, see Media events.

-When there is user-initiated active video playback, the app must prevent the device from going into Ambient Mode.
-(Learn How)
+When there is user-initiated active video playback, the app prevents the device from going into Ambient Mode.
+For more information, see Ambient Mode.

-When there is no user-initiated active video playback or animation, the app must not prevent the device from going into Ambient mode.
+When there is no user-initiated active video playback or animation, the app does not prevent the device from going into Ambient Mode.

-For audio-only playback, the app must not prevent the device from going to Ambient Mode.
-Exception: The app implements an experience of non-static imagery (e.g. music videos, images) while music is playing.
+For audio-only playback, the app does not prevent the device from going into Ambient Mode unless the app implements an experience of non-static imagery, such as music videos or images, while music is playing.

 |Privacy & Security||SC-E1||